mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 Using queries has greatly improved our code clarity, composability and maintainability.
 There is less code duplication throughout our code base and reusing the queries actually makes writing this kind of code much faster.
 Also, who doesn't like a good-looking pipe chain?

-#### closing remarks
+#### Closing remarks

 I hope this first post has given you a good overview of how the umbrella is structured as well as clarified some finer implementation points for the _data_ app.
-See you in part 2!
+See you in part 2 for a more in depth discussion of the _data_ app's _public api_, the `Breethe` module.
+Spoiler alert, things go async...